Vienna: Roman period

-In the 1st century, the Romans set up the military camp of Vindobona in Pannonia on the site of today's Vienna city center near the Danube with an adjoining civilian town to secure the borders of the Roman Empire.
+In the 1st century, the Romans set up the military camp of Vindobona in Pannonia on the site of today's Vienna city centre near the Danube with an adjoining civilian town to secure the borders of the Roman Empire.
 Construction of the legionary camp began around AD 97.
 At its peak, Vindobona had a population of around 15,000 people.
 It was a part of a trade and communications network across the Empire.
 Roman emperor Marcus Aurelius may have died here in AD 180 during a campaign against the Marcomanni.

 After a Germanic invasion in the second century, the city was rebuilt.
 It served as a seat of the Roman government until the fifth century, when the population fled due to the Huns invasion of Pannonia.
 The city was abandoned for several centuries.

 Evidence of the Romans in the city is plentiful.
 Remains of the military camp have been found under the city, as well as fragments of the canal system and figurines.

-Middle Ages
+Middle Ages and early modern period

 Irish Benedictines established monastic settlements in the 12th century; evidence of these connections includes the Schottenstift ("Scots Abbey") in Vienna, originally home to a community of Irish monks.

-In 976, Leopold I of Babenberg was appointed Margrave of the Eastern March, a frontier district of Bavaria centered along the Danube.
+In 976, Leopold I of Babenberg was appointed Margrave of the Eastern March, a frontier district of Bavaria centred along the Danube.
 This march gradually expanded eastward under successive Babenberg rulers, eventually evolving into the Duchy of Austria and incorporating Vienna and its surrounding areas.
 In 1155, Henry II, Duke of Austria, relocated the Babenberg residence from Klosterneuburg in Lower Austria to Vienna, coinciding with the founding of the Schottenstift.
 Following this relocation, Vienna became the permanent residence of the Babenberg dynasty.
 The city was occupied by Hungarian forces between 1485 and 1490.
 Around the beginning of the 16th century, Vienna became the seat of the Aulic Council, the central advisory body to the Holy Roman Emperor.
 Vienna served as the residence of the Habsburg emperors during their reigns from 1611 to 1740 and again from 1745 until the dissolution of the Holy Roman Empire in 1806.